Morocco is as geographically diverse as its cultural influences and the experiences it offers the traveller.

 Morocco, in parts, still provides authentic travel experiences lost to so many destinations.
-Exuding an old world, exotic atmosphere; it is not surprising phrases like “sensory overload, overwhelming intensity, vibrant and chaotic” are often used to describe this captivating country.
+Exuding an old-world, exotic atmosphere; it is not surprising phrases like “sensory overload, overwhelming intensity, vibrant and chaotic” are often used to describe this captivating country.

 From the rugged mountainous interior to the vast expanses of the Sahara Desert and coastlines along both the Atlantic Ocean and the Mediterranean Sea, Morocco has such a diversity of landscapes to explore.

 Discover the exotic cities of Morocco from Marrakech to Tangier and indulge in unique travel experiences such as hiking the High Atlas or riding a camel into the sunset in the Sahara.
+With such a mixed bag of experiences on offer, it can be difficult to decide on the best places to visit in Morocco.

 Best Time to Visit Morocco